 🇳🇱 Netherlands · DNB · VASP / MiCA CASP

 The Netherlands has one of Europe's most rigorous crypto registration regimes, operated by De Nederlandsche Bank (DNB).
 The Dutch Wwft (Anti-Money Laundering Directive) mandated crypto registration since 2020, with DNB applying strict fit & proper tests.
-Under MiCA, the Netherlands transitions to the full CASP authorization framework — providing EU passporting from one of Europe's most respected regulatory environments.
+Under MiCA, the Netherlands transitions to the full CASP authorisation framework — providing EU passporting from one of Europe's most respected regulatory environments.

 4–8 mo